Amazon OpenSearch Service – A Comprehensive Guide

 When it comes to fostering internal knowledge discovery, enterprises now have the option to integrate OpenSearch Service into their internal applications, enabling their employees to swiftly search for documents, reports, and various internal knowledge assets.
 This implementation expedites the retrieval of information and boosts informed decision-making.

-Streaming data use cases with Amazon OpenSearch Service
+Streaming data use cases for Amazon OpenSearch

 Whichever environments you monitor: containers, microservices, or applications, three foundational observability signals are unchangeable: metrics, logs, and traces.